KukuhSetyoB/Data-Analyst-Project-Business-Decision-Research/README.md

 - 👋 Hi, I’m @KukuhSetyoB
-- 👀 I’m interested in Web Developer and Artificial Intelligence
+- 👀 I’m interested Data Analyst and Artificial Intelligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, SQL and Data Analyst
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to collaborate in the field of Data Analysts and Development of Artificial Intelligence Models
-- 📫 How to reach me ...
+- 📫 How to reach me : kukuh9905@gmail.com or https://www.linkedin.com/in/kusebud/

 <!---
 KukuhSetyoB/KukuhSetyoB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.